fazilaijaz/msd/README.md

 ## Running the scripts

-- Run Sandbox Hortonworks Sandbox through VM Player Open SSH connection to VM in Browser.
+- Run Sandbox Hortonworks Sandbox through VM Player Open SSH connection to VM in Browser on port 4200.
-192.168.122.128:4200
+(example : 192.168.122.128:4200)
 - Login using maria_dev

 - Clone or download